-Age of Product's Food for Thought of October 9th, 2016—shared with 4,932 peers—requires you to be strong: you will face the worst example of Scrum anti patterns in years.
+Age of Product’s Food for Thought of October 9th, 2016—shared with 4,932 peers—requires you to be strong: you will face the worst example of Scrum anti-patterns in years.
 Speaking of dark times, Ron Jeffries also reminds us why developers sometimes feel unsafe in agile environments.

-We then have to let go the idea that the route to scaling agile means adopting the “Spotify model”.
+We then have to let go of the idea that the route to scaling agile means adopting the “Spotify model”.
 Spoiler alert: you have to figure that out on your own.
 We provide you with 10 principles for the transition, though, as well as a great video with Alex Osterwalder from our friends at Podojo.

 We then dive deep into how to find the 10 X product worth building, for example, using Drift’s “Burndown Framework”.
-If you now have doubts whether your product delivery organization is up to the task, check John Cutler’s list of 30 issues when considering its health status.
+If you now have doubts about whether your product delivery organization is up to the task, check John Cutler’s list of 30 issues when considering its health status.
 You didn’t attend “Mind the Product 2016”?
 Don’t worry, we have the executive summary for you.

 Last but not least, we learn how Didi defeated Uber in China, and ask: Are Facebook, Twitter & co. aging utilities, powering an outdated version of the social internet?

 (via Scrum Alliance): The Agile Scorecard